chan34kelvin/CSC_675-Blog_Database/README.md

 Overall, this database facilitates blog creation, user interaction, and visitor tracking, creating an engaging environment for blogging and communication.

+- We developed some simple SQL queries to test out the blog database, all located at the bottom of this README.md

 # Designs

 - Design details